All of our kids school papers and art projects are adorable aren’t they?

 If that’s the case, I’d err on the side of keeping it, or at least temporarily displaying it in a place of honor in your home (yep, the side of the fridge will do).

-But if after a few days it’s clear that your child is no longer attached (and neither are you), then by all means, feel free to release it.
+But if after a few days it’s clear that your child is no longer attached (and neither are you), then by all means, feel free to release it to the wastebasket.

 How to Keep Your Kids School Papers Organized (For Good!)